elixirschool/elixirschool/lessons/advanced/gen-stage.md

 + `:consumer` — A sink.
 A consumer requests and receives data from producers.

 Notice that our producers _wait_ for demand?
 With GenStage our consumers send demand upstream and process the data from our producer.
 This faciliates a mechanism known as back-pressure.
-Back-pressure puts the onerous on the producer to not over-pressure when consumers are busy.
+Back-pressure puts the onus on the producer to not over-pressure when consumers are busy.

 Now that we've covered the roles within GenStage let's start on our application.